therealtombi/RumbleRaidHelper/README.md

 A Chrome Extension to assist with Rumble streaming raids.

 ## Change Log
-- v1.0 - Initial Version
-- - Worked in a LIVE Stream Window only
-- v2.0 - Minor Update
-- - Small update to processing and code
 - v3.0 - Major rewrite
 - - Works in LIVE Stream, Rumble Studio DIRECT RTMP only
 - v3.1 - Minor rewrite